stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250): How to distinguish between different types of missing values (e.g missing values because of non-response or missing values because of invalid data entry)?
 - Answer (akumar30−stat6250):  In SAS, letters A-Z and underscore "_" to indicate the type of missing values.

+-Question (aalshehry-stat6250): How to represent missing data in SAS dataset?
+-Answer (mcardoso3-stat6250):  Missing data values may be represented by a "." in place of the blank data cell.

+-Question (aoneill2-stat6250): Does a numeric variable have to be specified as such to be treated as a number for calculations?
+-Answer (mcardoso3-stat6250):  Yes, numeric variables can contain only numeric values, so that is how they must be treated for calculations.

 [Course Textbook Chapter 1, Problem 5]
 - Question (mcardoso3-stat6250): Why do the variable names need to start with a letter or underscore?